nparikh at unc.edu

 natparikh at fas.harvard.edu

-As an affective neuroscientist and College Fellow at Harvard University, I spend my days teaching upper level courses in the Psychology department and working with Dr. Leah Somerville on questions of how adults and adolescents choose to regulate their emotions.
+As an affective neuroscientist, Teaching Assistant Professor at UNC Chapel Hill, and College Fellow at Harvard University, I spend my days teaching upper level courses in Psychology & Neuroscience and working with Dr. Leah Somerville on questions of how adults and adolescents choose to regulate their emotions.

 I received my PhD from Duke University in Psychology and Neuroscience with a focus in Cognitive Neuroscience.
 In collaboration with Dr. Kevin LaBar and Dr. Felipe De Brigard, my research and dissertation focused on using imagination to alter our negative responses to memories.

 I received my B.S. at Harvey Mudd College in Mathematical and Computational Biology.
 Throughout my undergraduate education, I worked with Dr. Catherine L. Reed at Claremont McKenna College on the interplay of attention and body positioning.

 From these experiences, I developed a passion for teaching and learning, and I am excited to apply my extensive experience in Psychology & Neuroscience education as a faculty member at UNC.